Ibtisam Elahi Zaheer

-Ibtisam Ilahi Zahir (Note: ابتسام الہی ظہیر) (born 12 January 1972) is a Pakistani Islamic scholar.
+Ibtisam Elahi Zaheer (Note: ابتسام الہی ظہیر) (born 12 January 1972) is a Pakistani Islamic scholar.
 A member of the Markazi Jamiat Ahle Hadith and is known for his inter-Islamic activities, promoting unity between the Madhhabs within Islam.

 He is the eldest son of Ehsan Elahi Zaheer.

 Early life

-Ibtisam Ilahi Zahir was born 12 January 1972 in Lahore, Punjab, Pakistan.
+Ibtisam Elahi Zaheer was born 12 January 1972 in Lahore, Punjab, Pakistan.
 His father, Ehsan Elahi, was a renowned Islamic scholar who belonged to the Sethi clan.
 He has two other well-known brothers, Hisham and Mutasim.

-He studied from the Crescent Model School and passed his matriculation from there.
+Zaheer studied from the Crescent Model School and passed his matriculation from there.
 After that, he joined Government College Lahore and passed the pre-engineering college examination from there.

 He then enrolled at the University of Engineering and Technology, Lahore.
 While there, he also memorized the Quran.

 Career

-After the assassination of his father Ihsan Ilahi Zahir, He led his own faction of the Markazi Jamiat Ahle Hadith against the mainstream group led by Sajid Mir.
-However, in 2018, He merged his faction into Sajid Mir's faction.
+After the assassination of his father Ehsan Elahi Zaheer, he led his own faction of the Markazi Jamiat Ahle Hadith against the mainstream group led by Sajid Mir.
+However, in 2018, he merged his faction into Sajid Mir's faction.

 In 2003, He was banned from entering the city of Faisalabad during the Muharram procession of Shias.
-Ibtisam was a part of the Muttahida Majlis-e-Amal (MMA).
+Zaheer was a part of the Muttahida Majlis-e-Amal (MMA).

 In 2012, He campaigned against NATO's resumption of strikes in Pakistan under the umbrella of Difa-e-Pakistan Council. and under Hafiz Saeed's Jamaat-ud-Dawa, He participated in pro-Palestinian rallies amidst the 2014 Gaza war.

 In 2020, He was part of the clergy that pushed for Tahaffuz Bunyad-e-Islam bill to be implemented.

 He contested the 2024 general election on the NA-132 constituency of Kasur, ultimately losing to Shehbaz Sharif.

-In 2024, after He toured the United Kingdom, four mosques were assessed by Charity Foundation for association with an "Islamic extremist" cleric.
+In 2024, after Zaheer toured the United Kingdom, four mosques were assessed by Charity Foundation for association with an "Islamic extremist" cleric.